Configure Microsoft Entra ID authentication for an Azure Cosmos DB for MongoDB vCore cluster

 Connect to the cluster

 You can connect to the cluster using either a connection URI or a custom settings object from the driver for your preferred language.
-In either option, the scheme must be set to mongodb+srv to connect to the replica set.
+In either option, the scheme must be set to mongodb+srv to connect to the cluster.
 The host is at either the *.global.mongocluster.cosmos.azure.com or *.mongocluster.cosmos.azure.com domain depending on whether you're using the current cluster or global read-write endpoint.
 The +srv scheme and the *.global.* host ensures that your client is dynamically connected to the appropriate writable cluster in a multi-cluster configuration even if a region swap operation occurs.
-In a single-cluster configuration, you can use either host indiscriminately.
+In a single-cluster configuration, you can use either connection string indiscriminately.

 The tls setting must also be enabled.
 The remaining recommended settings are best practice configuration settings.